Luos-io/Documentation/src/pages/overview/general-basics.md

 [Go to Containers page](../low/containers.md).

 ## Messages
-All containers can share and receive datas using messages.
+All containers can share and receive data using messages.

 [Go to Messages handling page](../low/containers/msg-handling.md).

 ## Routing table
-A routing table is a "service" managed by the Luos network and available for any containers in any nodes.
-This service lists all the containers and allows to any containers to get and use basic information of any other containers.
+A routing table is a "service" managed by the Luos network and available for any containers on any nodes.
+This service lists all the containers on the network and allows any containers to access and use basic information of any other containers.
 The routing table's data can be loaded or auto-generated during detection.

 [Go to Routing table page](../low/containers/routing-table.md).